harshdevcode/Blogs-Project/posts/idp-initiated-sp-initiated-login.md

 ### miniOrange offerings {#miniorange-offerings}

 miniOrange provides a comprehensive SSO solution that simplifies the implementation of both SP-initiated and IDP-initiated SSO.
-Their solution offers a variety of authentication protocols, including [WordPress SAML SSO](https://plugins.miniorange.com/wordpress-single-sign-on-sso), [WordPress OAuth SSO](https://plugins.miniorange.com/wordpress-sso), JWT, and OpenID Connect, and allows for seamless integration with various applications.
-Additionally, miniOrange’s SSO solution provides enhanced security features, such as multi-factor authentication and adaptive risk-based authentication, to ensure secure access to applications.
+We offer a variety of authentication methods, like [WordPress SAML SSO](https://plugins.miniorange.com/wordpress-single-sign-on-sso) and [WordPress OAuth SSO](https://plugins.miniorange.com/wordpress-sso), that allows seamless integration with various applications.Additionally, miniOrange’s SSO solution provides enhanced security features, such as multi-factor authentication and adaptive risk-based authentication, to ensure secure access to applications.
 Overall, miniOrange’s solution can help organizations implement SSO in a hassle-free manner while ensuring the highest level of security.

 ### Further Reading {#further-reading}